ReDI-School/intermediate-java/14-project/index.md

 2. `movies.csv` in which you’ll see here that each movie also has a unique id, in addition to a title and the year in which the movie was released.
 3. Finally, `stars.csv` which establishes a relationship between the people in `people.csv` and the movies in `movies.csv`.
 Each row is a pair of a `person_id` value and `movie_id` value.

 You can start with just outputting any relation between the two given actors.
-If you want a challenge think try to get the **shortest relation** between the actors!
+If you want a challenge think try to get **the shortest relation** between the actors!

-### Image filtering app
+### 14 - Image filtering app

-A Java program that wold take a path to an image through the command line and then offers the user a list of filters that they can apply to the image.
+A Java program that would take a path to an image through the command line and then offers the user a list of filters that they can apply to the image.
 The program would apply the filter to the image and save the new image on disk.
 The more filters the better!

-For a bonus you can build a GUI for it, that IS how Instagram started, you know!
+For a bonus you can build a GUI for it (that IS how Instagram started, you know!)